OpenLearningPortal/asp.net-core-from-the-ground-up/README.md

 ![](/assets/angularjs.png)![](/assets/nodejs.png)![](/assets/reactjs.png)

-* Easily integrate with angular or react
+* Easily integrate with angular or react or npm packages like grunt,gulp or webpack etc
 * Create web application or RESTFul services using the same MVC pattern
 * JSON is a first class citizen
 * Easily intergrate gulp grunt or webpack